Ramkmr/chennai-house-price-prediction-and-forecasting/README.md

-Time Series forecasting with SARIMAX and XGBoost: Chennai House price prediction and forecasting
+#Time Series forecasting with SARIMAX and XGBoost: Chennai House price prediction and forecasting

-Project Overview:
+##Project Overview:

-1. Data Preprocessing
+##1.
+Data Preprocessing
 The raw dataset is first cleaned and preprocessed.
 This includes:

 Filling missing values with relevant imputation methods.